 - Sugarbelle has a tutorial showing how to make sunflower royal icing accents and since we’re using her cutter, I thought we should use her sunflower on the hat.

-- Since I have issues with humidity, I decided to make the flower petals on the wax paper and wait to add the center.
-It really helps prevent bleeding issues.
+- Since I have humidity issues, I decided to make the flower petals on the wax paper and wait to add the center.
+It helps prevent bleeding issues.